imapp-pl/gas-cost-estimator/docs/gas-cost-estimator.md

 It is responsible for carrying out the computations associated with transactions on the Ethereum blockchain, namely those related to the functioning of smart contracts.
 Due to Turing's completeness of their instruction sets, and the necessity to guarantee that computations can be securely performed in an open, distributed network, a halting mechanism must be provided.

-The halting mechanism is provided the means of gas, which is an Ethereum specific measure of the computational cost incurred by the executing environment (Ethereum node connected to the network).
+The halting mechanism is provided by the means of gas, which is an Ethereum specific measure of the computational cost incurred by the executing environment (Ethereum node connected to the network).
 Gas is priced in Ether (the intrinsic value token of the Ethereum blockchain), and each transaction has an allowance of gas prepaid by the transaction sender.
 Every step of computation (as of writing, this corresponds to every bytecode instruction interpreted by EVM) costs a small amount of gas, and if gas allowance is depleted, the computation is halted and its effects are reverted, except for the consumption of the entire gas allowance.
 The gas consumed by computations performed is paid out as a transaction fee (in Ether) to the miner (validator), including the transaction.